Bournemouth: Administrative history

+Parliamentary representation

-Bournemouth is represented by two parliamentary constituencies in the House of Commons; Bournemouth East and Bournemouth West.
-In the 2017 general election, the former was held for the Conservatives by Tobias Ellwood with 51.9% of the vote, while the latter was also held for the Conservatives by Conor Burns with 53.5%.
-However, the seats saw some of the largest increases in Labour vote share in the country, with increases of over 18% in each.
-In 2022, both of the towns Conservative MPs, Conor Burns and Tobias Ellwood had the whip withdrawn forcing them to sit as Independents.
+Bournemouth is represented by two parliamentary constituencies in the House of Commons, Bournemouth East and Bournemouth West.
+In the 2024 general election, Bournemouth East was won for Labour by Tom Hayes with 40.8% of the vote.
+Bournemouth West was won for Labour by Jessica Toale with 36.4%.
+Both had previously been considered Conservative safe seats.
+In 2022, both of the town's Conservative MPs – Conor Burns and Tobias Ellwood – had the whip withdrawn, forcing them to sit as Independents.

 Geography

 Bournemouth is about 94 mi southwest of London.
 The town borders the neighbouring towns of Poole and Christchurch to the west and east respectively.
 Poole Bay lies to the south.
-The River Stour forms a natural boundary to the north and east, terminating at Christchurch Harbour; while the River Bourne rises in Poole and flows through the middle of Bournemouth town centre, into the English Channel.
+The River Stour forms a natural boundary to the north and east, terminating at Christchurch Harbour.
+The River Bourne rises in Poole and flows through the middle of Bournemouth town centre, into the English Channel.
 The towns of Poole, Bournemouth and Christchurch form the South East Dorset conurbation with a combined population of over 400,000.
 Bournemouth is both a retail and commercial centre.
 Areas within Bournemouth include: Boscombe, Kinson, Southbourne, Springbourne, Throop, Westbourne, Winton and Pokesdown.

 The area's geology has little variety, comprising almost entirely of Eocene clays which, prior to urbanisation, supported a heathland environment.
 Patches of the original heath still remain, notably Turbary Common, a 36 ha site, much of which is designated a Site of Special Scientific Interest.
 This heathland habitat is home to all six species of native reptile, the Dartford warbler and some important flora such as sundew and bog asphodel.
 Small populations of Exmoor pony and Shetland cattle help to maintain the area.

-Bournemouth is directly north of Old Harry Rocks, the easternmost end of the Jurassic Coast, 155 km of coastline designated a World Heritage Site in 2001.
-Bournemouth's own coastline stretches from Sandbanks to Christchurch Harbour and comprises mainly sandy beaches backed by gravel and sandy clay cliffs.
-These cliffs are cut by a number of chines which provide natural access to the shore.
+Bournemouth is directly north of Old Harry Rocks which mark the easternmost end of the Jurassic Coast, 155 km of coastline designated a World Heritage Site in 2001.
+Bournemouth's coastline stretches from Sandbanks to Christchurch Harbour and is mainly sandy beaches backed by gravel and sandy clay cliffs.
+These cliffs are cut by a number of chines, which provide natural access to the shore.
 At the easternmost point lies Hengistbury Head, a narrow peninsula that forms the southern shore of Christchurch Harbour.
 It is a local nature reserve and the site of a Bronze Age settlement.